 Window wells are a common source of basement wall leaks because they tend to retain water if a proper drainage system wasn’t installed beneath the well when the house was built.
 This can lead to water pooling around the bottom of a basement window and then seeping in.

-While it’s difficult to install a window well drainage system after the fact, consider digging approximately two feet lower in the well area, and then filling the space with gravel to help rainwater disperse rather than collect in the window well.
-Then, caulk around the window with a caulk suitable for use on masonry, such as GE’s 100 Percent Silicone Window and Door Caulk (available from Home Depot).
-In addition, install a sloped window well cover, such as Shape Product’s Universal Fit Polycarbonate Window Well Cover (available from Home Depot), over the window well to direct rainwater away.
+While it’s difficult to install a window well drainage system after the fact, consider digging approximately 2 feet lower in the well area, and then filling the space with gravel to help rainwater disperse rather than collect in the window well.
+Then, caulk around the window with a caulk suitable for use on masonry, such as GE’s 100 Percent Waterproof Silicone All Purpose Caulk.
+In addition, install a sloped window well cover such as Shape Product’s Universal Fit Polycarbonate Window Well Cover over the window well to direct rainwater away.

 DO apply a masonry waterproofing product to bare interior basement walls.

-If your foil test showed that water is soaking through your basement walls and leaving them wet, seal the interior of the walls with a high-quality waterproof paint, such as DRYLOK White Extreme Waterproofer (available from Home Depot).
-This type of sealant comes premixed and goes on just like a coat of paint.
-When waterproofing basement walls with it, brush or roll the paint on thickly enough to fill all the little surface holes, then allow it to dry fully before a second coat is applied.
+If your foil test showed that water is soaking through your basement walls and leaving them wet, you’ll want to get on with waterproofing basement walls from the inside: Seal the interior of the walls with a high-quality waterproof paint, such as DRYLOK White Extreme Waterproofer.
+This type of interior basement sealer comes premixed and is applied just like a coat of paint.
+When waterproofing basement walls with it, brush or roll the paint on thickly enough to fill all the little surface holes, then allow it to dry fully before applying a second coat.
 When completely dry, the sealant forms a watertight bond to keep any more moisture from seeping through.
-A five-gallon container treats approximately 500 square feet of wall.
+A 5-gallon container covers about 500 square feet of wall.